 The BBC's Andrew Harding, in court, says the magistrate's line of questioning indicated he may be considering granting bail.

-In a statement, Mr Pistorius' family said they were "satisfied with the outcome of today's proceedings".'He knew'
+In a statement, Mr Pistorius' family said they were "satisfied with the outcome of today's proceedings".

 Under questioning from prosecution lawyer Gerrie Nel, Det Botha described the scene at Mr Pistorius's home after Ms Steenkamp was shot and killed.